 this lassi shop was selling lassis and chais in those little pots, which were thrown away after one use

 “They will have to break up in a year or two”

 Like young politics students all over the world, he seemed to think he’d be able to change the world.
 After again his short, dictionary, description of the caste system in India, which obviously isn’t anything like the reality, he explained that a marriage between the wrong castes could never be tolerated in the villages or even in cities like Jaipur.

 “I think the Western way is the better way” he said “I don’t like the caste system”.
 Then he talked about how his generation would try to change it.

 I pointed out that the most effective way to change it, if that’s what they wanted to do, would in fact be to marry whom they wanted, particularly if they were from the wrong castes, but even he couldn’t really see this.

 So I wandered around the fort, which had some OK architecture and artwork.
-It was a good place to get away from the throngs of people, with scrub reminiscent of drier parts of Australia, a few tourists spread out over a large area, and an Indian couple making out
+It was a good place to get away from the throngs of people, with scrub reminiscent of drier parts of Australia, a few tourists spread out over a large area, and an Indian couple making out behind some

 Jaipur - old city

 a stone carver carving something out of marble

 bushes.
 It also gave a good view over Jaipur.
 I wanted to get an auto